FAQs

 What are the types and sizes of units?

-The proposed community will be a mix of two- and three-bedroom units consisting of two-bed / 2 bath “villas” and three-bed / 2.5 bath townhomes.
-All units will include either a one or two car garage.
-Some units will include the primary bedroom on the first floor.
-Some units will include a basement.
+The proposed community will be a mix of two- and three-bedroom units consisting of two-bed/two-bath “villas” and three-bed/two-and-a-half-bath townhomes.
+All units will include either a one- or two-car garage.
+The units will include the option for a primary bedroom on the first floor and a basement.

 How much will each unit cost?